Our Approach to Materials and Making

 Australian-mined and recycled, in measured proportion

-Our gold is a mix of Australian-mined gold from suppliers who are members of the Responsible Jewellery Council, and recycled gold from refiners with verified chains of custody.
-We started, in 2005, using only recycled metal โ€” at the time, sustainable mining options were limited and self-refining recycled material was the most defensible choice we could make.
+The standard gold we use is certified 100% Australian-mined gold from a supplier who is a member of the Responsible Jewellery Council.
+We also handmake with recycled gold from refiners with verified chains of custody, and other traceable gold sources from around the world.
+We have used Fairtrade Gold from Peru and gold fossicked by a groom.
+We started, in 2005, using only recycled metal — at the time, sustainable mining options were limited, and self-refining recycled material that itself could be recycled was, to our eyes, the most sustainable option we could make.

 Twenty years on, the picture has changed.
 Australian gold from RJC-certified sources has become a credible option, and we use it alongside recycled.
 Australia's mining and labour laws, while imperfect, are among the strongest in the world.
 We follow the work of organisations like Better Without Mercury and the CSIRO, both of which are pushing for cleaner mining practices.